techidaily/site-fox-helps/source/_posts/updated-reviving-shadows-and-highlights-in-iphone-hdr-footage-with-premiere-pro.md

 **Note:** Some steps may vary on some iPhone models when you manually control HDR.
 Click here to head to how to turn off HDR on iPhone 13.

-### Solution 2: Get a Video-Editing Software that you can Edit Dolby Vision Footage in \[Recommended\]

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is one of the best video editing software choices available currently, with a range of high-quality editing functions.
+### Solution 2: Get a Video-Editing Software that you can Edit Dolby Vision Footage in \[Recommended\][Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is one of the best video editing software choices available currently, with a range of high-quality editing functions.
 You can add pre-set effects in the software package or adjust color grading in the videos.
 The two main color-related adjustments you can make are Color Correction and Color Match to sync the video visuals with zero washed-out look or distortions.

 The only drawback here for editing Dolby Vision HDR footage is that it does not work directly on iPhones.
 You can make the edits on a Mac computer and then directly export them to iPhones.
 So, overall, using this software is the best option to try to **convert HDR video to SDR iPhone,** in our experience.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 **How to edit iPhone HDR video using Filmora?**